-CashCall Says Lawyers’ Incompetence ‘Destroyed’ It
+CashCall Blames Law Firm For Staggering Loss

 Katten Muchin’s and Calloway’s actions “destroyed an $870 million consumer-lending program, harmed plaintiffs’ other successful businesses, tarnished plaintiffs’ business reputation, and caused plaintiffs to suffer hundreds of millions of dollars in damages,” the company says in its 48-page state court complaint.

-Calloway and the firm’s Chicago-based general counsel, Ted S. Helwig, did not responded to emails late Monday and phone calls Tuesday about the lawsuit.
+Calloway and the firm’s Chicago-based general counsel, Ted S. Helwig, did not respond to emails late Monday and phone calls Tuesday about the lawsuit.
 Two spokeswomen for Katten Muchin also did not respond to emails and phone calls Tuesday.

 CashCall’s lead attorney, Jennifer L. Keller of Keller/Anderle in Irvine, declined to comment on the lawsuit.

 An expert in financing law, Washington-based Calloway is chair of Katten Muchin’s consumer finance litigation practice and co-chair of its class action and multidistrict litigation practice, according to her firm biography.
-But in its complaint, CashCall labels her “an incompetent attorney.”
+But in its complaint, CashCall says otherwise.

 According to its April 14 lawsuit, CashCall built a successful business making unsecured loans to California consumers with poor credit.
 But when it tried to expand nationally, it was stymied by other states’ stricter usury laws and lender regulations.
 In 2006, it hired Callaway, then at Manatt, Phelps & Phillips, to help its expansion.